Cooking Gorgeous

 Make the Semolina Cake

-Preheat the oven to 180° C (360° F), grease a 23 cm (9") Ø oven dish or cake tin with oil, and set it aside.
-Beat the eggs and the sugar in a stand mixer on medium speed until it doubles the size and is light & fluffy.
+Beat the eggs and the sugar in a stand mixer on medium speed until the mixture doubles in size and turns light and fluffy.
 Make sure your eggs are at room temperature.

 Alternatively, you can use a hand-held mixer and a large bowl.
 Add the orange juice, yogurt, and oil, and mix at low speed until combined.

 Finally, add the semolina, flour, baking powder, coconut, and orange zest to the bowl and gently mix until all combined.